-To enable HBase Authentication, set the hbase.security.authentication property to kerberos in hbase-site.xml on every host acting as an HBase master, region server, or client.
+To enable HBase Authentication, set the hbase.security.authentication property to kerberos in hbase-site.xml on every host acting as an HBase master, RegionServer, or client.
 In CDH 5, hbase.rpc.engine is automatically detected and does not need to be set.

 '''

-property>
+<property>

 <name>hbase.security.authentication</name>

 <value>kerberos</value>

 </property>

 '''

-Configuring HBase's Kerberos Principals
+Configuring HBase Kerberos Principals

-In order to run HBase on a secure HDFS cluster, HBase must authenticate itself to the HDFS services.
+To run on a secure HDFS cluster, HBase must authenticate itself to the HDFS services.
 HBase acts as a Kerberos principal and needs Kerberos credentials to interact with the Kerberos-enabled HDFS daemons.
-Authenticating a service can be done using a keytab file.
-This file contains a key which allows the service to authenticate to the Kerberos Key Distribution Center (KDC).
+You can authenticate a service by using a keytab file, which contains a key that allows the service to authenticate to the Kerberos Key Distribution Center (KDC).